ankaAR/bestiario5e/_creatures/halaster-blackcloak.md

 ***Rejuvenation.*** If Halaster dies in Undermountain, he revives after 1d10 days, with all his hit points and any missing body parts restored.
 His new body appears in a random safe location in Undermountain.

-***Spellcasting.***  Halaster is a 20th-level spellcaster.
+***Lanzamiento de conjuros.***  Halaster is a 20th-level spellcaster.
 His spellcasting ability is Intelligence (spell save DC 22, +14 to hit with spell attacks).
 He can cast *disguise self* and *invisibility* at will.
 He can cast *fly* and *lightning bolt* once each without expending a spell slot, but can’t do so again until he finishes a short or long rest.
 Halaster has the following wizard spells prepared:

-* Cantrips (at will): dancing lights, fire bolt, light, mage hand, prestidigitation
+* Trucos (a voluntad): dancing lights, fire bolt, light, mage hand, prestidigitation

 * 1st level (4 slots): mage armor, magic missile, shield, silent image